 This section specifies requirements and provides instructions for configuring your environment to use XEP.

 The .NET Framework, version 2.0, 4.0, or 4.5.

 Computers that run your .NET client applications do not require InterSystems IRIS, but they must have a connection to the InterSystems IRIS Server and must be running a supported version of the .NET Framework.

-When installing InterSystems IRIS in Windows, select the Setup Type: Development option.
+When installing InterSystems IRIS, select the Setup Type: Development option.

 If InterSystems IRIS has been installed with security level 2, open the Management Portal and go to System Administration > Security > Services, select %Service_CallIn, and make sure the Service Enabled box is checked.

 If you installed InterSystems IRIS with security level 1 (minimal) it should already be checked.

 Your .NET project must include references to the following files.
 Different versions of these files are located in appropriately named subdirectories of <install-dir>/dev/dotnet/bin (for example, <install-dir>/dev/dotnet/bin/v4.0.30319 contains the file for .NET 4.0).
 Use the appropriate files for the release that will be used to compile your project:

 InterSystems.Data.XEP.dll — is provided for the 4.0 and 4.5 releases of the .NET Framework.

 InterSystems.Data.IRISClient.dll — is provided in different versions, one for each supported release of the .NET Framework.